Metonymy – Synecdoche

-Traditionally, two main domains are distinguished within the field of rhetoric, one deals with tropes and figures, and the other deals with argument schemes.
+Traditionally, the field of rhetoric has been divided into two main areas, one dealing with tropes and figures, and the other deals with argumentation schemes.
 A semantic and ornamental rhetoric is opposed to a cognitive and functional rhetoric.
 This approximate opposition can be misleading.

 1. Tropes

-A trope is defined as an operation “through which a word is given a meaning which is not precisely the proper meaning of that word” (Dumarsais [1730], p.
+A trope is defined as an operation “by which a word is given a meaning which is not exactly its the proper meaning” (Dumarsais [1730], p.
 69).
-This definition may be paralleled by that of an argument as an operation “through which a statement (the conclusion) is given a belief value which is not precisely the proper belief value of that statement”.
+This definition can be paralleled by that of an argument as an operation “by which a proposition (the conclusion) is given a belief value which is not exactly the proper belief value of that proposition”.

-The linguistic mechanisms involved in the tropic referential shift bear a significant resemblance to those involved in argument.
-In both cases, this is a transfer problem.
-In the case of a trope, the meaning of a word is transferred to another.
-In the case of an argument, the belief value of a statement is transferred to another, and the rules of transfer are similar.
+The linguistic mechanisms involved in tropic referential shift bear a significant resemblance to those involved in argument.
+In both cases, the problem is one of transmission.
+In the case of a trope, the meaning of one word is transferred to another.
+In the case of an argument, the belief value of one proposition is transferred to another, and the rules of transfer are similar.

-Metaphor@, irony@, metonymy and synecdoche considered to be the four “master tropes” (Burke, 1945), are all relevant to the study of argumentation, although in fairly different ways.
+Metaphor, irony, metonymy and synecdoche considered the four “master tropes” (Burke, 1945), are all relevant to the study of argumentation, albeit in quite different ways.

 2. Metonymy